knewplay/book-programming-essential/toolset/tools.md

 1. A computer representing the user's local machine with three areas: Working copy, Staging area, and Local repository.
 2. A cloud symbol representing the Remote repository.
 3. Arrows going from the Staging area to the Local repository (representing commits).
-4. Arrows going from the Local repository to the Remote repository (representing pushing) and from the Remote repository to the Local repository (representing pulling).
+4. Arrows going from the Local repository to the Remote repository (representing pushing) and from the Remote repository to the Local repository (representing pulling). -->
-5. Crossed-out arrows between the Working copy and the Remote repository and between the Staging area and the Remote repository to emphasize that these connections are not possible.

-This illustration would visually represent the process described in the paragraph, emphasizing that the user cannot directly push or pull from the working copy or the staging area to the remote repository.
-Instead, they must commit changes to the local repository and then synchronize with the remote repository.) -->

 When working with remote repositories, there's an important concept called "upstream tracking."
 Imagine you've created a feature branch, and you've pushed it to the remote repository.
 The next time you want to push changes to the same branch, you don't need to specify where to push them.
 Git remembers the branch's location in the remote repository, making it easier to share your changes.
 This is what's referred to as "upstream tracking."